sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Adding Database Dropdown
 ------------------

 - Add select component to load data depending upon added query and selected databricks connection.
-Add sql query in CUSTOM PROPERTIES where KEY will be `query` and VALUE as sql query ex: To load databases add query as `show databases;`.
+Add sql query in CUSTOM PROPERTIES where KEY will be `query` and VALUE would be an sql query.
+For example to load databases the query can be `show databases;`.

    .. figure:: ../../_assets/web-app/map-table-columns/select-db.PNG
         :alt: web-app